 You’re enamored with your new orchid: It’s delicate, elegant, feminine and...are the petals seriously turning brown and falling off already?
 Don’t let your black thumb kill another plant this pretty (and pricey) ever again.
-We checked in with an NYC florist for three secret tips to keep these babies thriving.
+We checked in with an NYC florist for her tips for how to keep an orchid alive.

 Our florist swears that porous, breathable terra-cotta pots are the best and only vehicle for keeping a happy orchid.
 Since they're primarily decorative, orchids are often sold in fancy urns and vessels, but these homes will kill your plant in due time (since there’s minimal air flow).
 If you simply must have an orchid in a ginger jar, place a terra-cotta pot inside it with a few inches of breathing room around the sides.
 Do not attempt to repot—it’s much too traumatic for the plant to survive.

 The perfect lighting cocktail for a happy orchid is bright, morning sunshine, so always place near an east-facing exposure with no drafts (even if that means having a bathroom orchid instead of a dining room orchid).
 It’s also important that light be indirect (think a table adjacent to a window rather than the sill itself, or behind a sheer curtain).